 Cramp in pregnancy

 Cramp is a sudden, sharp pain, usually in your calf muscles or feet.
-It's most common at night.
-Nobody really knows why it happens, but there are some ideas about causes of cramp and why it can occur in pregnancy.
+It's most common at night..

 Regular gentle exercise in pregnancy, particularly ankle and leg movements, will improve your circulation and may help prevent cramp.
 Try these foot exercises: